code4it-dev/c4it-notes/content/csharp-tip/11-expandoobject-to-dictionary/index.md

 ---
-title: 'C# Tip: Convert ExpandoObjects to IDictionary'
+title: "C# Tip: Convert ExpandoObjects to IDictionary"
 date: 2022-05-10
 tags:
   - CSharp
 url: /csharptips/expandoobject-to-dictionary
 categories:
   - CSharp Tips
 summary: How to get all the keys of an ExpandoObject?
 Convert it to Dictionary!
 ---